 Medicine is a team sport, no one group or person can be expected to be responsible for surges in patient volume or acuity.
 Culture is hard to change however it can be done using a combination of individual steps as well as overall systemic fixes and forcing functions.

-Curated by Dr. Alkarim Velji, MD FRCPC (candidate)
+Curated from the Community (Dr. Alkarim Velji, MD FRCPC candidate)

 This week’s case takes us to Willow Wind Hospital where Sheila, a staff emergency physician, has a revealing encounter with Jose, a PGY-2 Internal Medicine resident.
 Sheila approached Jose to tell him of another consult, a “slam-dunk” admission in her mind.
 She’s unfortunately met with a resident who appears significantly overwhelmed at the volume of consults he has received over the span of his call shift thus far.
 Sheila suggests that Jose call in his attending for support and even offers to call the staff herself so that Jose is spared the task.
 Jose steadfastly insists he’s fine and rushes head first into his increasing list of to-dos.